Incorporating the best of Agile for Customer Retention

 - Finally, and most importantly, the Kanban system of visualizing work is intuitive, increases flexibility, reduces waste, and maximizes customer value.

-- Enables processes to evolve that improve customer and business outcomes
+- Enables best practices to evolve that improve customer retention and the attainment of business outcomes.

-Such a solution is optimal in managing work and in preserving strong customer relationships.
 The value of an Agile Scrumban customer success management approach does not lie in theory alone.
 The benefits are practical and far-reaching.
-There may be many more than this, but here are 8 key value propositions that such an approach enables:

-If you are forming a Customer Success team or making adjustments to an existing team, consider the benefits of an Agile Scrumban foundation for your planning.
+If you are forming a Customer Success team or rechartering an existing team, consider the benefits of an Agile Scrumban foundation to retain more loyal customers.
 No other approach provides the flexibility and adaptability that Customer Success demands.